dolmades/dolmades-cli/README.md

 * **Ease of use:** standalone installable on major Linux distros while requiring no special permissions
 * **Compatibility:** recipes create functional dolmades across various distros and system hardware
-* **Mobility:** designed to be executable across various distros and system hardware
+* **Mobility:** designehttps://github.com/id to be executable across various distros and system hardware
 * **Safety:** isolated from each other and from the host system by default to prevent data loss

 ## Implementation